Distinguished and University Professor Award Recipients Named

 January 3, 2002, Greencastle, Ind. - Six members of the DePauw University faculty are being honored for their sustained excellence in teaching, service and professional accomplishment.
 Neal B. Abraham, vice president for academic affairs and dean of the faculty at DePauw University, has announced that the recipients of the Distinguished Professor Awards for 2002-2004 are Victor A. DeCarlo Jr., professor of physics and astronomy; Marcia A. McKelligan, professor of philosophy; and Gloria Childress Townsend, professor of computer science.
 Dr. Abraham has also announced the appointment of University Professors for 2002-2006.
 They are Tom Chiarella, associate professor of English; Wade N. Hazel, professor of biology; and Mac R. Dixon-Fyle, professor of history.

-The recipients were selected by a special review committee comprised of Abraham, David Berque (University Professor 2001-2005), Françoise Coulont-Henderson (Distinguished Professor 2001-2003) and James Mannon (Tucker Award Winner May 2001).
+The recipients were selected by a special review committee composed of Abraham, David Berque (University Professor 2001-2005), Françoise Coulont-Henderson (Distinguished Professor 2001-2003) and James Mannon (Tucker Award Winner May 2001).
 "We reviewed dossiers prepared by the nominees which were supplemented by letters contributed by members of the DePauw community," Dr. Abraham says.
 "We also reviewed confidential letters from external experts (selected from lists provided by the nominees) who were asked to assess the professional accomplishments of the nominees.
 The members of the review committee were impressed by the dossiers of all of the nominees considered this year.
 We concur on the strength which these dossiers reveal about our colleagues and we are proud to be associated with them," Abraham continued.

 Previous recipients of Distinguished Professor Awards are Cynthia Cornell, James Rambo, Andrea Sununu, Gary Lemon, Charles Mays, O. Ralph Raymond, Meryl Altman and Francoise Coulont-Henderson.
 Prior University Professors are Nancy Davis, Underwood Dudley, Wayne Glausser, Arthur Evans, Carl Huffman, Robert Kingsley, David Berque, David Newman and Paul Watt.
 "The new recipients, and the earlier honorees they join, exemplify the enduring principles of effective teaching, dedicated service and continued professional growth and accomplishment which guide and inform all faculty members as we serve the educational mission of DePauw University," Abraham stated.